gloomyandy/RRFBuild/STM32F4HardwareUasge.md

 This document provides a brief overview of how the STM32F4 version of RRF makes use of the MCU hardware.

+GPIO
+====
+RRF makes use of the interrupt on change EXI feature for the WiFi, accelerometer, some filament sensors and the DHT sensor interfaces.
+This requires that the pins selected for these functions must be on different pins within a port.
+I.E. if pin A.1 is used then no other 1 pin (B.1, C.1 etc) can be used.
+This applies to the following GPIO pins:
+* ESPTfrReady
+* ESP chip select
+* Accelerometer int1pin
+* Other pins that may be used for filament sensors

+GPIO pins are used to drive the stepper motor step/dir pins.
+If all of the step pins are on the same port the RRF can use a more efficient mechanism when stepping multiple drivers.

 Timers
 ======